-When Democracies Deliver: Governance Reforms in Latin America
+When Democracies Deliver: Governance Reform in Latin America.
+Cambridge University Press, 2019.

-An article that advances the main theory and findings of my book project can be found the January 2016 issue of Comparative Politics.
+An article that advances the main theory of my book project can be found the January 2016 issue of Comparative Politics.

 The State Capacity Project

 The Stanford Governance Project builds on my ongoing research that analyzes the variation of bureaucratic capacity and political autonomy within and across national governments and evaluates the implications for effective governance, democratic performance, and public policy.
 The findings of this research coauthored with Matthew Taylor and Sérgio Praça are the subject of an article in Governance (2017) and a chapter in Miguel Centeno, Atul Kohli, and Deborah Yashar’s edited volume with Cambridge, State Building in the Developing World (2017).
 This study uses Bayesian latent variable analysis, an innovative methodology that I elaborated and which first appeared in my coauthored article, “Measuring Governance: Implications of Conceptual Choices,” published in European Journal of Development Research (2014).
 Drawing on a novel dataset that includes individual-level data of the careers and political affiliations of 326,000 civil servants, we produced objective measures of state capacity and political autonomy for 95 federal agencies in Brazil.
-For my work on state capacity and political autonomy with Sérgio Praça and Matthew Taylor, please see the State Capacity Project website.
+My current book project, The Politics of Presidential Appointments in Brazil, extends this analysis from 1995 to 2018.